dlcs/book/pilot/faqs.md

 ## How will I interact with the DLCS pilot?

 The primary way participants will interact with the DLCS is via the DLCS API.
-Further details of this are available at: https://dlcs.gitbooks.io/book/content/API_Reference/index.html
+Further details of this are available in the [API and Resources reference](https://dlcs-book.readthedocs.io/en/latest/API_Reference/introduction.html).

 Users without the ability to make use of the DLCS API can still upload images, via a CSV interface.
-This is detailed at: https://dlcs.gitbooks.io/book/content/registering_images_in_the_portal.html.
+This is detailed in [Registering images in the portal](https://dlcs-book.readthedocs.io/en/latest/walkthroughs/registering_images_in_the_portal.html).

 ## Are there any limits on how I use the DLCS Pilot?